dentremor/Software-Defined-Infrastrucure/doku.md

 $ apt-get install -t buster-backports php-twig
 ```

-And finally we can install `PhpMyAdmin`:
+And finally, we can install `PhpMyAdmin`:

 ```bash
 $ apt-get install -t buster-backports phpmyadmin
 ```

-During the installation a dialog should open up:
+During the installation a dialog screen should open up:

 ![](images/phpmyadmin1.png "Screenshot")